IDinsight/ask-a-question/docs/develop/contributing.md

 # Contributing to AAQ

-Thank you for being interested in contributing to AAQ!
+Thank you for your interest in contributing to AAQ!

 AAQ is an open source project started by data scientists at IDinsight and sponsored by Google.org.
 Everyone is welcome to contribute! :handshake_dark_skin_tone: